avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 These risks are why this ACP proposes:

-- opt-in L1 configurability rather than a blanket network-wide increase;
+- a bounded C-Chain increase to 2x Ethereum's default rather than an unbounded jump;
-- unchanged Ethereum-compatible defaults;
+- explicit Avalanche L1 configurability rather than forcing the C-Chain value everywhere;
-- a narrow initial recommended range capped at 4x Ethereum's default; and
+- a narrow initial recommended Avalanche L1 range capped at 4x Ethereum's default; and
 - explicit visibility of active limits for operators and tooling.

-Any Avalanche L1 adopting a higher limit should benchmark deployment latency, block propagation, and archival/storage implications before activation.
+The C-Chain upgrade should be benchmarked before activation, and any Avalanche L1 adopting a higher limit should benchmark deployment latency, block propagation, and archival/storage implications before activation.

 ## Open Questions

-- Should the initial interoperable range be capped at 4x Ethereum's default, or should implementations permit a wider range from day one?
+- Is 2x Ethereum's default the right C-Chain starting point, or should the first C-Chain increase be smaller or larger?
-- Should C-Chain eventually expose the same configurability, or should this remain an Avalanche L1-only feature?
+- Should Avalanche L1 implementations be permitted to exceed 4x Ethereum's default from day one, or should the interoperable range remain tighter initially?
 - Should tooling-facing RPC standardization be part of this ACP, or left to implementation-specific documentation?
 - Should future work pair larger code-size limits with additional deployment gas or other anti-DoS guardrails?